mongodb/specifications/source/unified-test-format/unified-test-format.rst

 - ``client``: Required string.
 See `commonOptions_client`_.

-  The clienty entity MUST the same one from which ``topologyDescription`` was derived.
+  The client entity MUST be the same one from which ``topologyDescription`` was derived.
 Test runners do not need to verify this.

 - ``priorTopologyDescription``: Required string.
 The name of a